Bogdy555/BSR/README.md

-This project is a software rasterizer able to render 3D graphics in *real time (hopefully)* and save the rendered results to disk.
+This project is a software rasterizer able to render 3D graphics in real time and save the rendered results to disk.